koichiro11/residual-attention-network/README.md

-# Residual Attention Network for Image Classification
+# Residual Attention Network for Image Classification@tensorflow

 ## Information of paper